The Future of Timbuktu

-The people of Timbuktu have absolutely no doubt that the geoengineering promises are completely useless but they’re willing to play along because the project will bring money and employment to the city.
+The people of Timbuktu have absolutely no doubt that the geoengineering promises are pretty useless -- and not much good for African futures -- but they’re willing to play along because the project will bring money and employment to the city.
 This investment of resources also resurrects Timbuktu as a place of learning when a brand-new 'geoengineering' university is founded, which Timbuktu residents can attend free of charge.

 As the engineers undertake ridiculously expensive and futile megaprojects to induce rain clouds in the expanding Sahara desert or bury atmospheric carbon dioxide in its rocks, the locals quietly continue to tend their livestock as best they can, hoping that, one day in the future, at least their children will be able to obtain a well-paying job in some other city.